ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 Now that we know that we can produce data to Kafka, you can stop your Docker container.

-So far, we've developed a Kafka producer to stream data from the UK's Company House API to a Kafka topic.
+So far, we've developed a Kafka producer to stream data from the UK's Companies House API to a Kafka topic.
 This functionality is packaged into a Docker image, from which we've launched a Docker container.
 I would say that this is quite an achievement, congrats!

 Up until now, we produced data to a Kafka topic.
 Right now, we'll consume data by using Mage, a data orchestrator.

 # From Kafka to BigQuery through Mage
 ## Install Mage
-In essence, a data orchestrator allows to build ETL (extract, transform and load) date pipelines.
+A data orchestrator allows to build ETL (extract, transform and load) data pipelines.
 That means extracting data from one or multiple systems, apply some transformations to it, and then export it in another system, such as a data warehouse.
 Mage is a modern and very user-friendly orchestrator.

 [Here](https://github.com/mage-ai/mage-zoomcamp) is the repo for the installation guide, but we'll go through the installation here as well.